Misconceptions about addiction

 ‘I am addicted to alcohol, I can’t live without drinking alcohol at least once a day’, is the dialogue heard from everyone who is addicted to alcohol.
 Because the same definitions of addiction are prevalent.
 These are the perceptions related to addiction for many years.
 In addition, viewers blindly imitate the scenes shown on TV.
 There are many misconceptions about the meaning or definition of the word addiction.

-Misconception – Addiction can be Overcame easily on my own.
+Misconception – Addiction can be overcome easily on my own.

 Fact – Not only willpower but also medication, therapy and the constant support of relatives are needed.